 In many cases, a business owner owing back taxes will not want to communicate with the IRS alone.
-Hiring a tax attorney, accountant, or debt company to represent your interests could mean paying less money than you actually owe.
-You will have a professional to negotiate payroll tax debt for you.
+Hiring a tax attorney, accountant, or back tax assistance company to represent your interests could mean paying less money than you actually owe.
+You will have a professional to negotiate payroll back taxes for you.
 Experts are more knowledgeable of the IRS’s options and can discuss them with the IRS officer.
 Not all tax resolution companies are the same, however.

-You will need to do research to select the best company that will work with you to negotiate your tax debt.
+You will need to do research to select the best company that will work with you to negotiate your back taxes.
 Getting a free consultation is a good way to get a feel for the company and the types of services it may be able to offer to you.

 Another great part about hiring an expert is having a contact person who can answer all your questions about the IRS’s options, policies, and penalties.
 Having someone in your corner who can explain exactly what is happening can help you better understand why you found yourself in your situation in the first place and how you can avoid it again in the future.

-Explore how Solvable can help you get a handle on your tax debt by helping you understand all of your options.
+Explore how Solvable can help you get a handle on your back taxes by helping you understand all of your options.

 Image via Flickr by kenteegardin